alejandroaviles/gsm/README.md

 /gsm$ ./gsm
 ```

-This will the correlation function for the input linear power spectrum /gsm/Input/psLCDM.in (in Mpc/h units), with default parameters
+This will compute the correlation function for the input linear power spectrum /gsm/Input/psLCDM.in (in Mpc/h units), with default parameters.

 For help: